Chapter 5: Morphology

 Because derivational affixes care about the category of the base they attach to, and they can result in a change to a new category for the whole word, the order in which they are added to a word can matter!

 Prefixes, suffixes, and circumfixes always attach to the outer edge of their base.
-That means that if a word has only suffixes, or only prefixes, there is only one order those affixes could have attached in; it will never be the case that the suffix that was added last appears closer to the root than earlier affixes.
+That means that if a word has only suffixes, or only prefixes, there is only one order those affixes could have attached in.
+It will never be the case that the suffix that was added last appears closer to the root than suffixes that attached earlier.

 Consider the word foolishly.
 This has the root fool (a noun), the suffix -ish (which attaches to nouns to form adjectives), and the suffix -ly (which attaches to adjectives to form adverbs).
 The only way to build this word is to first attach -ish to the root fool, and then attach -ly to the new base foolish.
 This structure is illustrated in Figure 5.1.